pochka15/Interpreter-for-custom-language/README.md

 This is an interpreter for the language that was designed by my own.
 It's a drill university project for the compilation techniques course.

+### Note

+This is already a closed project.
+There's still a lot to do.
+The semantic analysis mostly haven't been implemented.
+Interpreter itself has bugs with coloure logic and it needs to be tested deeply.

 ## About the language

 The syntax of the language is a mixture of a python and some mainstream languages like kotlin or swift.
 It's a